Bonfida/serverless-merch/README.md

 }
 ```

-The CLI can be used to create a new configuration or load an existing JSON file from it's path.
+The CLI can be used to create a new configuration or load an existing JSON file from its path.

 <br />
 <a name="ui"></a>